Personal appearance services licence

 For more information phone Council's Business Hotline on 133 BNE (133 263), 24 hours a day, seven days a week.

-For more information about fit out requirements for personal appearance services, refer to the fit out guide located under the Guidelines section on the Tools and Resources page of the Local Government Toolbox website.
+For more information about fit out requirements for personal appearance services, refer to the fit-out guide located under the license application process in the Local Government Toolbox website.